thomascrvisser/WelcomeHome/README.md

 ## Legal

-Ideally, Welcome Home would be owned and funded by BYU.
+Ideally, WelcomeHome would be owned and funded by BYU.
 It would be closed source all of which would belong to BYU and follow their privacy and copyright laws.

 ## Technical